-Requirement for Final Examinations
+Requirement of Final Examinations

-With the approval of the appropriate Committee on Courses of Instruction and upon recommendation of the department concerned, the final examination may be omitted in any undergraduate course or sets of courses either once or for a longer period.
+C. With the approval of the appropriate Committee on Courses of Instruction and upon recommendation of the department concerned, the final examination may be omitted in any undergraduate course or sets of courses either once or for a longer period.

-At the end of the term in which a student is expected to be graduated, the student's major department may examine the student in the field of the major, may excuse the student from final examinations in courses offered by the department during that term, and, with the approval of the appropriate Committee on Courses of Instruction, may assign a credit value to such general examination.
+D. At the end of the term in which a student is expected to be graduated, the student's major department may examine the student in the field of the major, may excuse the student from final examinations in courses offered by the department during that term, and, with the approval of the appropriate Committee on Courses of Instruction, may assign a credit value to such general examination.

-UC Davis Testing Center Initiative
+Testing Services Center

 Other UC testing centers can be found at the Consortium of College Testing Centers, approved by the National College Testing Association (NCTA).